Alluxio/alluxio/docs/en/operation/Server-Logging.md

 log4j.logger.alluxio.fuse.AlluxioFuseFileSystem=DEBUG
 ```

-You will see debug logs on the begin and the end of each FUSE API call with its arguments and result
+You will see debug logs at the beginning and the end of each FUSE API call with its arguments and result
 in `logs/fuse.log`:

 ```